kevinmcaleer/kevsrobots.com/web/learn/intermediate_micropython/02a_classes.md

         self.color = new_color
 ```

 You can create multiple objects from the same class, each with its own set of properties and methods.
-Note the property values can be different for each object, but the methods are the same.
+Note that property values can differ for each object, but the methods remain the same.

 ```python
 r2d2 = Robot("R2D2", "Blue")
 c3po = Robot("C3PO", "Gold")
 ```

+> ### Constructors
+>
+> Notice the `__init__(self, name, color)` method in the `Robot` example above.
+This is called the `constructor` of the class.
+It is called when a new object is created from the class.
+>
+> We use the ***constructor*** to set the initial values of the object's properties.

 ---

-### Naming conventions & Indentation
+### Naming Conventions & Indentation

 The convention is to name classes with an ***uppercase*** letter at the start of each word.
 In the example above, we have a class called `Robot`.

-Notice how the ***functions*** within the class are indented, this means these functions are only accessible *within* the class, or via the dot "`.`" operator.
-We call these functions `methods`.
+Notice how the ***methods*** within the class are indented.
+This means these methods are only accessible *within* the class or via the dot "`.`" operator.

-Also notice that there is a variable called `robot_name` within the class, this is a `class variable`; It is shared by all instances of the class.
+Also, notice that there is a variable called `robot_name` within the class.
+This is a `class variable` shared by all instances of the class.

 ![Blueprints](assets/blueprints.png){:class="img-fluid w-100 card-shadow card-hover rounded-3"}